 - There will be 5 exams, 45 points each, including a comprehensive final exam.
 Thus, your grade will be determined as your % out of 225 points.
-The University standards for grades will be followed. - All exams will most likely be multiple-choice, but we reserve the right to include short answer questions at our discretion. - Make-up exams.
-If you miss a regularly scheduled exam for a valid reason (with documentation hard copy, no emails); valid reasons include illness, death in the immediate family, military service/deployment etc., you may take a make-up exam on December 8, at the time of the class. - Vacations, weddings, etc., are not valid excuses for missing an exam.
+The University standards for grades will be followed. - All exams will most likely be multiple-choice, but we reserve the right to include short answer questions at our discretion. - No one will be permitted to start an exam after the first student has finished and left the room. - Make-up exams.
+If you miss a regularly scheduled exam for a valid reason (with documentation hard copy, no emails); valid reasons include illness, death in the immediate family, military service/deployment etc., you may take a make-up exam on December 7, at the regular time and place of the class.
+Vacations, etc., are not valid excuses for missing an exam.
 Only one make-up lecture exam will be allowed during the semester, and no make-up exams will be offered for the final exam.
 If you miss any exam without a valid excuse, you will receive a "0" on the missing exam.
 No exceptions, no appeals. - Please note that there is no such thing as individual extra credit in this course. - We will not e-mail grades. - We will round grades; for example, if you obtain a 92.5%, it will be counted as 93%; 92.4% will be counted as 92%, etc. No exceptions. - If you use a cell phone or text during an exam for whatever reason, you will get an automatic zero ("0") in the exam.
 The same thing will happen if we catch you cheating in any way.
 No exceptions, no second chances, no appeals.